jllllll/llama-cpp-python-cuBLAS-wheels/README.md

 - CUDA 11.6 - 12.2
 - CPython 3.7 - 3.11

+llama.cpp, and llama-cpp-python by extension, has migrated to using the new GGUF format and has dropped support for GGML.
+This applies to version 0.1.79+.

 Experimental Windows ROCm build for AMD GPUs: https://github.com/jllllll/llama-cpp-python-cuBLAS-wheels/releases/tag/rocm

 Installation instructions: